 However, as has been pointed out to us, we made a mistake.

 Practice What You Preach

-In short, we cited the location of the nuclear waste facility as Carlsbad, California, when in fact it was Carlsbad, New Mexico.
+In the article, we cited the location of the nuclear waste facility as Carlsbad, California, when in fact it was Carlsbad, New Mexico.

 Out of context this seems insignificant, but the feedback we received specifically highlighted the hypocrisy that the mistake revealed.

 The irony of our mistake was that the article itself was about reducing human error when writing technical documents.
 In other words, we were lecturing people on how to reduce errors, but couldn’t seem to reduce errors of our own.

 "It seems that the accident happened in Carlsbad, New Mexico, as stated in the article you referred to.
 You might want to fix it, since your article is precisely about revision process/control…"

 "Good article.
 But there is a mistake with the location.
 WIPP is at Carlsbad Caverns, NM."